cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/view-reports-for-atp.md

 ![The Security &amp; Compliance Center dashboard can help you see where Advanced Threat Protection is working](media/6b213d34-adbb-44af-8549-be9a7e2db087.png)

-ATP reports include the [Threat protection status report](view-reports-for-atp.md#advancedthreats), the [ATP File Types report](view-reports-for-atp.md#atpfiletypes), and the [ATP Message Disposition report](view-reports-for-atp.md#atpmessagedisp).
-This article describes the ATP reports and includes links to [Additional reports to view](view-reports-for-atp.md#addl).
+ATP reports include the Threat protection status report, the ATP File Types report, and the ATP Message Disposition report.
+This article describes the ATP reports and includes links to additional reports to view.

 ## Threat protection status report